 Kanji is a pictographic script.
 Rather than representing a sound, each sign, or Moji, represents a notion.
 So, these symbols can have a variety of pronunciations or readings.

-Japanese has a broad vocabulary due to adopting many foreign terms to produce neologisms.
+Japanese have a broad vocabulary due to adopting many foreign terms in producing neologisms.

 It has many borrowed words from English, but these are still ‘Japanese’ in their sound.
 The consonant-vowel pattern is used for English loanwords in Japanese.